bartbutenaers/node-red-contrib-msg-resend/README.md

 Remark: An error will be generated, if input messages arrive too fast.

+Example use case: When a door has been opened, a siren should play an alarm sound five times in 2 minutes ...

+Thanks to Colin Law for providing me the basic [idea](https://groups.google.com/forum/#!searchin/node-red/butenaers/node-red/lAPYt5fxyUM/anAiSRkiFgAJ) of this node.

 ## Resend interval
 The interval (in seconds) between two resends can be specified.
 E.g. an interval of 5 seconds means, that the last input message will be resend every 5 seconds.